jtr13/spring19/README.md

 How to contribute:

-Follow instructions in [edav.info] for forking and cloning a repo.
+Follow instructions in [edav.info](https://edav.info/github.html#branching) to fork and clone a repo, work on a new branch and then submit a pull request.

-Create a new branch and do the following:
+On your branch, do the following:

 1. Add the `.Rmd` file of your community contribution project to the `R` folder.